|

 programs.
 It does however check that the

-A number of other syntax and sanity checks are done whilst reading the inputs. cg_merge will stop and attempt to print a helpful error message if any of the input files fail these checks.
-So, you've managed to profile your program with Cachegrind.
-Now what?
-What's the best way to actually act on the information it provides to speed up your program?
+Cachegrind gives you lots of information, but acting on that information isn't always easy.
 Here are some rules of thumb that we have found to be useful.
-First of all, the global hit/miss rate numbers are not that useful.
+First of all, the global hit/miss counts and miss rates are not that useful.
 If you have multiple programs or multiple runs of a program, comparing the numbers might identify if any are outliers and worthy of closer investigation.
 Otherwise, they're not enough to act on.

 The line-by-line source code annotations are much more useful.
 In our